 What can the government do?

 The government should make an inventory of obsolete PCBs and sites contaminated with PCBs first, and then set up the plan for their remediation and the destruction of obsolete PCB oils.
 Securing funds from national and international sources can help.
 Safe clean-up and proper waste management is the only way to avoid serious health risks.
-It is also important to monitor and prevent contamination by polycyclic aromatic hydrocarbons which were found in camel milk in high, though not dangerous concentrations.
+It is also important to monitor and prevent contamination from polycyclic aromatic hydrocarbons which were found in camel milk in high, though not dangerous concentrations.

 “Based on the experience with available technologies and the requirements of international Stockholm Convention we suggest the use of certain non-combustion technologies for the disposal of remaining PCB oils and wastes contaminated by PCBs,” Jindrich Petrlik explains the crucial steps.